spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 	- Obligated and responsible for totems
 - Through totemism, everything is part of a whole
 - Aboriginal culture is more linked to time than place
-	- Seen when asked to order in chronological order (does it based on directions)
+	- Chronological order based on directions)
+---
+- Many ceremonies
+	- Increase (ties to land) ceremony
+	- Initiation (of people into culture) rites
+	- Mourning (spirits to guide them back) ceremonies
+	- Healing and harming (others using spirits)
 ### Oral
 - Passed down by oral tradition
 	- Lack of writing, lots of speaking